 Fortunately, not all mobile games are like this.
 Check out these high-quality free mobile games that don't have ANY ads or in-app purchases.
 Seriously, they're 100% free!

 Battleheart is also available on iPhone (download), but costs $2.99 whereas the Android version is completely free.

 Battleheart is a distillation of fantasy role-playing games and real-time strategy games, resulting in a mobile and portable experience where you take a party of adventurers through increasingly difficult real-time battles.

 On top of upgrading each hero's equipment, you can gain experience to level up and unlock special abilities, and mix-and-match different classes for different experiences on each playthrough.
 It's really fun, with zero ads or in-app purchases!

-Mastermind is a free and clean implementation of the classic logic puzzle game where you have a finite number of attempts to guess a color code, and each attempt provides info on which of your colors are correct and whether they’re positioned correctly in the code order.
+Logic: Code Breaking is a free implementation of the classic logic puzzle game where you have a finite number of attempts to guess a color code, and each attempt provides info on which of your colors are correct and whether they're positioned correctly in the code order.

 The app stores have plenty of Mastermind-inspired games, but we like this one because there are zero ads and in-app purchases.
 It has adjustable difficulties, and you can play single-player (with pre-made color codes) or two-player where someone sets the code for you.